 It is morally wrong for adults to normalize childhood fear, injury and ongoing trauma (no matter who is to blame).

 As educators, we cannot immediately prevent the injury, pain or chronic trauma.
 But we can fulfill our mission in public schools to educate all who come in through our doors.

 We need strategies, we need training, we need support and we need resources.

 Equal access to education is physiologically impossible for children in “survival” mode.

 The lead ACE investigators documented many impacts of 3+ ACEs in the presentation “Connecting a Developmental Lens to the Health of Society”(especially pgs.
 50,51).
 Classroom-specific impacts of not addressing the trauma included worse health, more frequent suspension, lower standardized test scores, more frequent designation as special education students, 250% more likely to be retained in grade.

-It should be the adults who have accountability for training to become trauma-informed.
-Adults have responsibility to screen, identify and address trauma in children.
+Adults have accountability for training to become trauma-informed.
+Adults have responsibility to identify and address trauma in children.
 Adults have accountability to accomplish the above promptly to protect the child from permanent damage from chronic traumatic stress.

 Away from trauma competency

 Most “reformers” have not spent time in our classrooms.
 They are blindly oblivious to the child’s injuries, continuing fears and stress.
 Classroom impacts are not acknowledged.

 The epidemic of childhood trauma is widely ignored in reformers’ misfocused ‘prescriptions’ for their “factory model” of educating children.